 We’ll work with you to find the optimal balance between inventories, response times, cycle times and customer satisfaction.
-Our range of services includes strategic alignment of the supply chain and the associated organization, all the way to optimizing operational and specific internal supply chain processes.
-As a part of our service, we recommend targeted training courses in our Supply Chain Academy for employees involved in supply chain management
+Our range of services in the field of supply chain management consulting includes strategic alignment of the supply chain and the associated organization, all the way to optimizing operational and specific internal supply chain processes.
+As a part of our consulting service, we recommend targeted training courses in our Supply Chain Academy for employees involved in supply chain management.

 Supply chain transformation

 One of the major challenges of SCM is to identify efficient, effective and sustainable optimization potentials along the supply chain.
 Structured SCM benchmarking of all dimensions helps in the search for major SC potentials.
 The SC operating model developed by h&z includes, among other things, the setup of supply chain organizations, corporate governance, and associated process structures.
 The goal is to achieve the optimal balance between service and customer requirements and products and cost structures.
 It’s for these reasons that the integration of risk management into a supply chain is indispensable.
 We identify possible effects and develop measures regarding the risks within a company’s own network and in procurement management.